 - Testing and suggesting improvements for lay summaries for European Public Assessment Reports (EPARs) and, Risk Management plans (RMPs).
 This work has fed into improvements in the European guidance and templates for these summaries.

-Current research focuses on provision of digital medicines information and new initiatives leading to the provision of clinical trial results lay summaries.
+My most recent research focused on provision of digital medicines information and new initiatives leading to the provision of clinical trial results lay summaries.

 Medicines Optimisation research

 Medicines information for patients is closely linked with wider questions about how people use their medicines.
-Theo has been involved in 2 major projects in medicines optimisation:
+I’ve been involved in 2 major projects in medicines optimisation:

 Internationally, collaborations have been undertaken with the Universities of Utrecht (Netherlands), Aarhus (Denmark) and Northwestern University (Chicago, USA).

 - Adjunct Professor, Eshelman School of Pharmacy, University of North Carolina at Chapel Hill.

 - Honorary Professor, School of Pharmacy, Univesity of Sydney.

 Research groups and institutes